 We tried to fit as much in as possible without stretching ourselves – it was a holiday after all!
 I think our trip was the perfect mix of adventure and relaxation, luxury and affordable.
 Basically we had THE BEST TIME.

-We had a total of 5 nights in Chiang Mai.
-The main reason we were here was for treking as it’s such a great base to do it from.
+We flew straight from Bangkok to Chiang Mai.
+We had a total of 5 nights in this northern Thai city.
+The main reason we were here was for trekking as it’s such a great base to do it from.
 We spent our first two nights in the Old Town which we loved.
 The street food here was the best on our whole trip!